2024 Fall Poetry Lab

-Frontier Poetry is excited to invite you to our Spring Poetry Lab, an opportunity designed to help you grow as a writer through personalized editorial feedback, an extensive selection of materials curated for independent learning, as well as the chance to collaborate with other poets and participate in an optional end-of-lab open mic.
-The submission window to participate in the lab is March 1, 2024, to March 31, 2024.
+Frontier Poetry is excited to invite you to our Fall Poetry Lab, an opportunity designed to help you grow as a writer through personalized editorial feedback, an extensive selection of materials curated for independent learning, as well as the chance to collaborate with other poets.
+The submission window to participate in the lab is October 1, 2024, to October 31, 2024.

-This lab is an all-online space where you can get your work edited by our consultants, writers who either work in publishing and evaluate poems for a living or work as faculty at MFA programs around the country.
-Our consultants have likely published some of your favorite contemporary poets or worked alongside them!
+This lab is an all-online space where you can get your work edited by our consultants, writers who either have significant publishing experience, work at an MFA program, or work in the publishing industry.
 They will apply their expertise to your poems, providing in-depth developmental feedback that will help your best work find its way to the page.
 Our consultants receive a significant portion of the lab fee.

 Below are some highlights of the poetry lab program—we’re doing our utmost to pack this opportunity with great material for you!